Habibafernas/alx-pre_course/README.md

-My first readme in Github
+My first readme in Github and Git